gonzaloprb/Diversity_with_Depth/README.md

 Still working with all depths, I can either work with the mother matrix ## 1 ##  or straight from beta.pair.abund matrix ## 2 ##

-However, the PROBLEM IS making a betadisper per depth and check differences between islands.
+However, the PROBLEM is making a betadisper per depth and check differences between islands.
 I think it is not possible as I need replicates...
 I obtain only 0

 - Valeriano: you said using all quadrats per depth.
 However, it's impossible if we work with the index occupancy-frequency which is F = nb Quadrats with genus / Total nb of quadrats.
 In other words, we are pulling all quadrats so it is not possible to work from the quadrats.

-For ease, you can check the word generated from the Rmarkdown with results of the commands without running them.
+For ease, you can check the word generated from the Rmarkdown with the outputs of the commands without running them.